micheleantonazzi/statistical-method-for-machine-learning/README.md

 ## Experiments evaluation

-After preprocessing pipeline, the data are ready to pass to the learning models.
-Cross-validation is used to evaluate the models performances, in particular the Hold-out technique.
+After the preprocessing pipeline, the data are ready to pass to the learning models.
+Cross-validation is used to evaluate the models' performances, in particular the Hold-out technique.
 This method consists into split the dataset in two separate sets: the training set (used to train the leaning machines) and the test set (used to evaluate the models' performance).
 In this case, the split is 80% and 20% for training and test set.
 The experiments are executed over 10 different holdouts.
-The [method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html) used to compute the holdouts is implemented in sklearn library.
+The [method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html) used to compute the holdouts is implemented in the sklearn library.
 This method randomly separates the training and test set indices, preserving the percentage of samples for each class.
-It is set with 42 as random state parameter.
+It is set with 42 as a random state parameter.
 The numerically evaluate the models the following metrics are used:

-* **loss**: the amount of the model's loss function
+- **loss**: the amount of the model's loss function
-* **accuracy:** the ration between the correct predictions and the total number of samples.
+- **accuracy:** the ration between the correct predictions and the total number of samples.

 The final results are the mean and the standard deviation obtained by the learning machines through the holdouts.
-These results and the related conclusions are finally validated using the Wilcoxon signed-rank test with a p value threshold of 0.01.
+These results and the related conclusions are finally validated using the Wilcoxon signed-rank test with a p-value threshold of 0.01.
 It is a non-parametric statistical test to compare hypotheses made on repeated measures.

 # Models

 This section reports the architecture and the hyper-parameters of the neural networks used to classy the images.
-In particular, the model tested are feed-forward neural networks (FFNNs) and concolutional neural networks (CNNs).
+In particular, the model tested are feed-forward neural networks (FFNNs) and convolutional neural networks (CNNs).

+## Feed-forward neural network

+The feed-forward neural network is the first and simplest type of artificial neural network.
+The information moves in only one direction, forward, from the input nodes, through the hidden nodes, and to the output nodes.
+The layers of neurons are fully connected, in the sense that each neuron of a layer is connected to all neurons of the previous and next layers.
+The following tables specify the architecture and the hyper-parameters for each model.
+In particular, for each layer, the number of neurons (called *Units*) and the activation function are reported.
+Instead, for the hyper-parameters, the tables contain the weight estimator and its learning rate, the loss function, the number of epochs, and the batch size.

 The first model (called *Perceptron*) is a classical neural network with the simplest architecture.
-It has only the input and the output layers.
+It consists of a single layer which is also the output layer.
 Its purpose is to examine the network performance with the given dataset to build better models.

 | Layers  | Type    | Units | **Activation** |
 | ------- | ------- | ----- | -------------- |